 The name statement is required.
 It specifies a unique channel name for the channel and can be up to 32 characters long.
 FNP-type channel names are divided into components separated by periods, with each component representing a level of multiplexing.
-A complete description of channel naming conventions appears in the Programmer's Reference manual.
+A complete description of channel naming conventions appears in the Multics Programmer's Reference Manual, Order No.: AG91.